 Driving on a Suspended License: Causes and Knowledge.

-Having a California Drivers License is merely a legal privilege, not a right.
+Unfortunately, holding a valid California Drivers License is a legal privilege, not a right.
 This is surprising because most people in Los Angeles could not live with inadequate transportation to work, buy groceries, or get medical care.
 Yet, it is not uncommon for someone to get a suspended license without even knowing it.

 Since a suspended license can happen without receiving any notice from the DMV, it is important to avoid this situation.
 Avoidance of being charged by a prosecutor (e.g., Los Angeles City Attorney, Long Beach City Attorney, Hawthorne City Attorney, Inglewood City Attorney, etc.) with a crime of driving on a suspended license as a misdemeanor, is important.
 Even if a person has no knowledge, the criminal charge will still show up on a background check by the government, even if found not guilty or if the suspended license case is dismissed.
 Likewise, the initial interaction with police could result in a vehicle impoundment and arrest.